carlosiruiz/Mental_Health_Analysis-/README.md

 A one-paragraph overview of the project, including the business problem, data, methods, results and recommendations.

 Open Sourcing Mental Illness (OSMI) is a non-profit, 501(c)(3) corporation dedicated to raising awareness and educating others about mental illness.
 They provide resources to support mental wellness in the tech and open source communitees.
 A dataset from a OSMI survey conducted primariliy in 2014, was procured via kaggle and utilized for our analysis.

 Our research question was:

+_"What factors can influence tech industry employees to withold discussing mental health illness with their employer"_

+Essentially, we wanted to know what variables would lead to folks answering _Yes_ or _No_ to the target our target variable:

 _"Do you believe discussing mental health illness with your employer could have negative consequences?"_

-Essentially, we wanted to know what variables would lead to folks answering _Yes_ or _No_ to the aforementioned.
 We utilized binary classification to train several machine learning models on the dataset.
 Our main takeaways were respondents knowledge of _benefits_ package, comfortability with _supervisor_ and _interference_ of mental illness with work, were the primary indicators of an answer of _Yes_ to the target variable.
 Our reccomendations are:

 ## Business Problem